Brandon Mitchell (defensive end)

-Brandon Mitchell (June 19, 1975) is a former American football defensive lineman who played nine seasons in the National Football League (NFL).
-He started in Super Bowl XXXVI for the New England Patriots.
+Brandon Mitchell (June 19, 1975) is an American former professional football player who was a defensive lineman for nine seasons in the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was selected by the New England Patriots in the second round of the 1997 NFL draft with the 59th overall pick.
+He started in Super Bowl XXXVI for the Patriots.

 His brother Jason Mitchell was a member of New York Giants.
 His cousin, Anthony Levine, played for the NFL's Baltimore Ravens from 2012 until his retirement in 2022.